robhowe-A/SpaceFlightWeb/README.md

 5. JSON file repository

 Projected features:
-- DB backend hosting articles (currently, the web app is storing API fetches to local (see Server/Services/JsonFileFetchService.cs), then fetched via API from client web assembly
+- API fetches of article data in JSON format (see Server/Services/JsonFileFetchService.cs) provide the content used in the web assembly page